4638 & 4628 Forbidden Plateau Road · Courtenay, BC

 A 600-square-foot heated building that was originally built as a garage and is easily converted back if that's what you need.
 Right now it works as a workshop, a studio, or gear storage for the kind of life the West Coast invites.

-The entire property is fenced, screened by mature forest, and set well back from the road.
+The entire property sits on a single title — nearly two acres that feel like more, thanks to the wide, open layout and the forest that surrounds it on all sides.
+It is fully fenced, screened by mature trees, and set well back from the road.
 The nearest neighbours are out of sight and out of earshot.
 The landscaping is natural and low-maintenance — drought-resistant native plants, clover lawn, and natural ground cover that suit the setting and require very little work.
 Directly across the road is Nymph Falls Nature Park — a permanently protected area of natural beauty with riverside trails, swimming holes, and old-growth forest that effectively becomes an extension of your own land.

 Zero-Carbon, Zero Fossil Fuels